Grosse Pointe Public Library

 Grosse Pointe Public Library is a public library system serving the Grosse Pointe area of Wayne County, Michigan.

 The Carolyn and Ted Ewald Memorial Branch Library in Grosse Pointe Park was scheduled to open in 2004.
 The 15000 sqft branch was originally scheduled to open in October of that year, but delays moved the opening month to January 2005.

-The library owns a mobile made by Alexander Calder.
-In July 2015 it was appraised to be worth $10 million.
+The library owns an original mobile created by artist Alexander Calder, which was appraised at $10 million in July 2015.